angelxd84130/NewsClassification/README.md

 The system for automatically storing articles is working right now to increase the amount of data for training and testing.
 (The API has a download limit of < 100 articles per category)
-It loads daily news articles and them store them in a json file in order to do the next step: Useing Apache Spark to speed up our actions on data.
+It loads daily news articles and then stores them in a JSON file in order to do use Apache Spark to speed up our actions on the data next.

 ### Built With